ReactVision/viro/README.md

 - Image and object recognition triggers
 - Cloud Anchors for persistent, multi-user shared AR content _(Platform feature)_
 - Geospatial Anchors that pin content to real-world latitude, longitude, and altitude _(Platform feature)_
-- Co-location: two devices in the same room agreeing on where the scene is, with replicated state on top — see [CO_LOCATION.md](./CO_LOCATION.md)
+- Co-location: two devices in the same room agreeing on where the scene is, with replicated state on top
 - VPS: scan a whole room to define its own persistent coordinate frame, then localise back into it later or from another device, with an optional world mesh for occlusion and physics _(Platform feature)_

 **Rendering**